airtai/nbdev-mkdocs/README.md

 pip install nbdev_mkdocs
 ```

-Note that `nbdev_mkdocs` must be installed into the same Python
+Note that `nbdev_mkdocs` must be installed in the same Python
-environment that you used to install nbdev.
+environment as nbdev.

 If the installation was successful, you should now have the
 **nbdev_mkdocs** installed on your system.
 Run the below command from